Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Extension of investigation period)

-(Production of evidence, etc.)
+(Submission of evidence, etc.)

-(3)The Minister of Finance, if any interested person requests testimony prescribed in the first sentence of paragraph (1) or if any interested person is requested to give testimony pursuant to the provisions of the first sentence of the preceding paragraph, shall notify the interested person in writing of the date and time and the place, of the hearing of testimony and of other matters necessary for the hearing of testimony.
+(3)The Minister of Finance, if any interested person requests testimony prescribed in the first sentence of paragraph (1) or if the Minister of Finance requests any interested person to give testimony pursuant to the provisions of the first sentence of the preceding paragraph, shall notify that interested person in writing of the date and time and the place of the hearing of testimony and of other matters necessary for the hearing of testimony.

-(Production of evidence, etc. by producers of a specific kind of imported goods originating in the People’s Republic of China or Vietnam)
+(Submission of evidence, etc. by producers of a specific kind of imported goods originating in the People’s Republic of China or Vietnam)

-(2)The Minister of Finance, if it is found necessary during the investigation period referred to in the first sentence of the preceding paragraph, may request the producer to produce evidence or give testimony with respect to the fact that market economy conditions prevail in the production and sales of the specific goods.
-In this case, if the person who produces evidence or gives testimony requests that the evidence or testimony be treated as confidential, the person shall submit a document stating that fact and the reason therefor.
+(2)When the Minister of Finance finds it necessary during the investigation period referred to in the first sentence of the preceding paragraph, the Minister of Finance may request the producer to submit evidence or give testimony with respect to the fact that market economy conditions prevail in the production and sales of the specific goods.
+In this case, if the person who seeks to submit evidence or give testimony requests that the evidence or testimony be treated as confidential, the person shall submit a document stating this request and the reason therefor.

-(3)The Minister of Finance, when testimony prescribed in the first sentence of paragraph (1) has been sought from the producer or when the producer is sought testimony from the Minister of Finance pursuant to the provisions of the first sentence of the preceding paragraph, shall notify in writing the producer of the date and time and the place, of the hearing of testimony and other matters necessary for the hearing of testimony.
+(3)When a producer requests testimony prescribed in the first sentence of paragraph (1) or when the Minister of Finance requests a producer to give testimony pursuant to the provisions of the first sentence of the preceding paragraph, the Minister shall notify the producer in writing of the date and time and the place of the hearing of testimony and other matters necessary for the hearing of testimony.

 (Inspection of evidence, etc.)

-Article 11.When an investigation has been initiated, the Minister of Finance shall, within the time limit set forth in item (vii) of paragraph (1) of Article 8, as notified or publicly notified pursuant to the provisions of paragraph (1) of that Article, provide the interested persons with an opportunity to inspect evidence produced pursuant to the provisions of the proviso to paragraph (2) of Article 4, documents or evidence submitted pursuant to the provisions of paragraphs (1) to (5) of Article 7, evidence produced pursuant to the provisions of the first sentence of paragraph (1) or (2) of Article 10 or the first sentence of paragraph (1) or (2) of the preceding Article, documents which record the testimony given pursuant to the provisions of these provisions or any other evidence (excluding documents and evidence found, by their nature, appropriate to be treated as confidential, documents and evidence submitted by interested persons as confidential information and documents which record testimony given as confidential information) or documents submitted pursuant to the provisions of paragraph (6) or (7) or the second sentence of paragraph (9) of Article 7 (including the cases where these provisions apply pursuant to paragraph (5) of Article 10 or paragraph (4) of the preceding Article) (referred to as “evidence, etc.” in the next paragraph).
+Article 11.When an investigation has been initiated, the Minister of Finance shall, within the time limit set forth in item (vii) of paragraph (1) of Article 8, as notified or publicly notified pursuant to the provisions of paragraph (1) of that Article, provide the interested persons with an opportunity to inspect evidence produced pursuant to the provisions of the proviso to paragraph (2) of Article 4, documents or evidence submitted pursuant to the provisions of paragraphs (1) to (5) of Article 7, evidence produced pursuant to the provisions of the first sentence of paragraph (1) or (2) of Article 10 or the first sentence of paragraph (1) or (2) of the preceding Article, documents that record the testimony given pursuant to the provisions of these provisions or any other evidence (excluding documents and evidence found, by their nature, appropriate to be treated as confidential, documents and evidence submitted by interested persons as confidential information and documents that record testimony given as confidential information) or documents submitted pursuant to the provisions of paragraph (6) or (7) or the second sentence of paragraph (9) of Article 7 (including when these provisions apply mutatis mutandis pursuant to paragraph (5) of Article 10 or paragraph (4) of the preceding Article) (referred to as “evidence, etc.” in the next paragraph).

 (Simultaneous examination)